gitlost-murali/oldmemoirs/_posts/2021-12-16-people-manual.md

 2. If I'm comfortable, I would enjoy my time having conversation with you.
 I would prefer **you** over alcohol.

-3. Surprisingly, I met a few people who drink to do things under the disguise of being drunk.
-Unfortunately, I can detect this bullshit easily.
-Accept yourself and your wants/needs.
-Try talking to me when sober.
-I'm great at pulling off these kind of conversations.
-Please don't repeat _you're drunk_ just after the first drink and every drink that follows.

 ## Badmouthing
 {% include tip.html content="Dissociating the political aspects of it, the word bitching usually refers to badmouthing." %}